ItzELECTR0/ItzELECTR0/README.md

  - Self Fulfilling

 <br> 99% of the time can be found indoors
-<br> 80% of indoor time is in his room using a computer
+<br> 90% of the time is in his room using a computer
-<br> 20% of indoor time is using an Xbox on a samsung TV
+<br> 20% of the time God knows what he's doing
 <br>
 <br> Favorite game #1: Cyberpunk 2077
 <br> Favorite game #2: Hollow Knight